 Meet Tami Zawistowski

-Tami Zawistowski currently serves the residents of the 61st District which includes Suffield, East Granby, and Windsor.
-She was first elected to the House of Representatives in an April 2014 special election, and was re-elected in the 2014, 2016 and 2018 general elections.
+Tami Zawistowski is seeking reelection in the new 61st District which after redistricting includes Suffield, East Granby and part of Windsor Locks, she currently serves the residents of Suffield, East Granby, and part of Windsor in the old 61st.
+She was first elected to the House of Representatives in an April 2014 special election, and was subsequently re-elected in the 2014, 2016, 2018, and 2020 general elections.

-Since 2017, Zawistowski has served as Ranking Member of the Planning and Development Committee which oversees matters related to town governments and economic development programs.
+She is a member of the House Republican leadership team, serving as Caucus Policy Co-Chairman and previously served as Ranking Member of the Planning and Development Committee from 2017-2021.
+The Committee oversees matters related to town governments and economic development programs.
 In that role, Tami has fought to protect property taxpayers by opposing unfunded mandates on towns and worked to promote voluntary shared services to reduce costs.

 In 2019 she introduced legislation to allow towns to increase tax breaks for volunteer first responders which passed both the House and Senate unanimously and signed into law.
 She also introduced legislation to expand, at no cost to municipalities, training opportunities for certain first responders for incidents involving individuals with autism or other nonverbal learning disorders.
 This initiative also became law in 2019.